How a CDP helps you secure your customer data

 Ensuring that you’re able to organize and control the flow of your customer data is critical to maintaining customer trust.
 That said, your processes are jeopardized if the infrastructure that you’re using to manage your data is not secure. mParticle is built with security at the core, with standards to support the world’s leading brands in privacy-first industries.
 When data is at rest within mParticle, we provide 256 AES encryption.
 When data is in-transition to external systems, we provide Transport Layer Security (TLS) and certificate pinning to prevent your data from being intercepted by man-in-the-middle attacks.
 Within the platform UI, mParticle offers several user roles for different levels of access to the platform. mParticle provides SAML-based single sign-on, two-factor authentication, and IP whitelisting. mParticle has received ISO/IEC 27001:2013 security certification and SOC 2 Type 2 attestation.

 A sound customer data framework is the foundation to any successful data security strategy.
-To learn more about how you can process data subject requests and control data forwarding based on consent status with mParticle, you can try out our platform demo here.
+To learn more about how you can process data subject requests and control data forwarding based on consent status with mParticle, you can learn more about our data governance features here.